rfhb/ctrdata/README.md

 * Utility functions are included for defining queries in the registers' browser-based user interfaces.

 * Retrieved information is transformed and stored in a document-centric database (mongo) for further access.
+(The database may be in a locally running MongoDB server or remotely accessible [e.g. mongolab](https://mongolab.com/).)

 * Fast and offline access to detailed information on clinical trials, for use with `R`.